jakcpto/iris-crypto-tracker/README.md

 ## Framework

 We used PEX framework to develop Services which sends requests.
-And we used PEX to develop Operations, which sends emails with processed information.
+Also we used PEX to develop Operations, which sends emails with processed information.